 The very name chocolate pavlova conjures up delight and decadence.
-These little chocolate pavlovas are perfect for individual desserts.
+These individual chocolate pavlovas are perfect for entertaining and alfresco dining.
 The chocolate meringues are topped with rhubarb and elderflower curd along with roasted rhubarb.
 Pure bliss and a striking summer dessert.

 Last weekend my mother turned up with a lovely bunch of rhubarb from her garden.
 Rhubarb used to flourish on our allotment and we had a big glut every year.
 Since moving down to our plot on the field, however, rhubarb has persistently refused to grow and I really miss it.

 My rhubarb yearning was partially stimulated by a desire to make chocolate meringues.
 Yes I know the connection isn’t obvious, but I had a grand vision for chocolate and rhubarb pavlovas topped with rhubarb and elderflower curd.
 For elderflowers are also in season right now.

 Chocolate Pavlova with Roasted Rhubarb and Rhubarb Curd